 Pursuing The Silver King on Costa Rican Rivers

 The eastern Caribbean side of Costa Rica is renowned for its year-round tarpon fishery.
 Both resident and migratory tarpon cling to the coast due to the abundance of freshwater rivers that feed the Caribbean Sea.
 These free-flowing rivers are fed by the mountainous rainforests of central Costa Rica.
-For anglers seeking a unique blend of culture within the small community of Barra del Colorado this is a reasonably priced, fishing focused operation.
-Out of all the coastal Costa Rica tarpon lodges, Costa Rica Tarpon Camp has recently evolved into one of the most fly friendly operations, but the guides know conventional angling methods as well.
+For anglers seeking a unique blend of culture within the small community of Barra del Colorado, this is a reasonably priced, fishing-focused operation.
+Out of all the coastal Costa Rica tarpon lodges, Rio Colorado Tarpon Camp has recently evolved into one of the most fly-friendly operations, but the guides know conventional angling methods as well.
 You give back to and are involved with the community when booking this establishment, as it is locally owned and operated.
 You will find the basic accommodations comfortable and attentive.

 Food and Beverages